Difference Between Model and Algorithm

 Algorithm properties:

-1. Universality (massiveness) – applicability of the algorithm to different sets of input data.
+1. Universality (massiveness) – algorithm applicability to different input data sets.

 2. Discreteness – the process of solving the problem according to the algorithm is divided into separate actions.